POSTPROCESS OPTIONS |

 In GiD it is also possible to assign a texture to a Set.
 Inside the menu Utilities->Texture there are several options:

-mode just
+Fast mode just

 draws the pixels using the 'nearest neighbor' policy, and the Nice